What factors are taken into account for acceptance into the CREST program?

-The review team looks at a combination of current grades in English, Science, Math, and Social Studies, recommendations from teachers, and the online interview the student completes.
+The review team looks at a combination of current grades in English, Science, Math, and Social Studies, recommendations from teachers and community members, and the online interview the student completes.
 The review team is looking for leadership experience, community service, a willingness to work in collaborative groups, and a growth mindset.
 We believe these are the attributes of a STEM leader.

 Students who are academically advanced with an orientation to Math and Science.

 Students with a passion for STEM subjects or a career in STEM

 Students who thrive in working in diverse collaborative groups